mjcamm/timeless-field-theory/readme.md

 This repository hosts my developing theory that proposes a fundamentally new way to conceptualize photons and their relationship to time.
 As someone from outside traditional academic physics, I've chosen an open-source approach to development, and invite collaboration of the core ideas.

-### Why Open Source?

--Physics theories typically develop through academic channels.
-But I don't have access / nor time to pursue this through traditional avenues like universities.

--I'm very aware of my weaknesses and that I myself can not fully see to its end if there is actually something here.
-So the open source approach is hopefully a way where various people can contribute their own strengths to make this more robust than I could ever alone.

--I welcome any contributions through pull requests, issues, and discussions.

 ## The Core Insight

-This theory addresses a fundamental conundrum in physics: **How can photons, which don't experience time according to relativity, interact with our time-bound universe?**
+This theory addresses a conundrum: **How are photons, which aren't experiencing time, interacting with our time-bound perspective?**

+I wish to approach this question from a fresh perspective.

-I propose a framework built around the foundation where photons exist in a genuinely timeless state, with radical implications for our understanding of quantum mechanics and its relationship to classical physics.
+I propose a framework built around the foundation where photons exist in a genuinely timeless state, and a mechanism for which timeless interfaces with a timebound experience.

 ## Genesis of the Theory